DelazJ/QGIS-Documentation/source/docs/user_manual/plugins/plugins_coordinate_capture.rst

    right-hand corner of the status bar.
 #.
 Click on the |checkbox| `Enable on the fly projection` checkbox and select
    a projected coordinate system of your choice (see also :ref:`label_projections`).
 #.
-Activate the coordinate capture plugin in the Plugin Manager (see
+Activate the Coordinate Capture plugin in the Plugin Manager (see
-   :ref:`managing_plugins`) and ensure that the dialog is visible by going to :menuselection:`View --> Panels` and ensuring that |checkbox|
-   :guilabel:`Coordinate Capture` is enabled.
+   :ref:`managing_plugins`).
+#.
 The coordinate capture dialog appears as shown in Figure figure_coordinate_capture_.
-Alternatively, you can also go to :menuselection:`Vector --> Coordinate Capture` and see if |checkbox| :guilabel:`Coordinate Capture` is enabled.
+   Otherwise, you can enable the dialog by going to :menuselection:`View --> Panels` and checking |checkbox| :guilabel:`Coordinate Capture`.
+Alternatively, you can also go to :menuselection:`Vector -->` and press the :guilabel:`Coordinate Capture` menu.
 #.
 Click on the |geographic| :sup:`Click to the select the CRS to use for
    coordinate display` icon and select a different CRS from the one you selected above.